-Amid the bustle of Marble Arch and Edgware Road, imagine a Roman Road, Tyburn Tree, Speakers’ Corner, the Handlebar Club and a hotel with serious rock ‘n’ roll credentials.
+Amid the bustle of Marble Arch and Edgware Road, imagine a Roman Road, Tyburn Tree, Speakers’ Corner and a hotel with serious rock ‘n’ roll credentials.
 Have you noticed award-winning modern architecture alongside classic Georgian buildings?
 Did you see the tube station wrapped in an artwork?

 The BID area is full of cultural and historical surprises.
 It is crowned by a treasured national monument, Marble Arch, yet its story is little known and few people venture into the streets surrounding Edgware Road to seek out the stories, characters, architecture and public art to be found there.

 Marble Arch BID celebrates the area by:

 - Supporting events that seek to broaden the area’s appeal.

 - Engaging people who work and live here to bring cultural and leisure events to Marble Arch and Edgware Road.

 - Producing a unique guide to the history of Marble Arch, in print form and online.

 - Offering free guided walks to locals and visitors.